dariatarad/UniversityEnrollment/README.md

 ## University Enrollment Project (CS213 Java Final Project)
-  University Enrollment Project is the program is designed to collect data from user through forms (Add Student, Add Course, Add Enrollment) and store it in designated files.
+  University Enrollment Project is the program that is designed to collect data from user through forms (Add Student, Add Course, Add Enrollment) and store it in designated files.
 When data is collected&stored user can search and view specific information